Expanded free college, more K-12 aid highlights in 2021 budget proposal

-Expansion of free college, infusion of hundreds of millions more into K-12 education and more shared services are just some of the educational impacts in Gov. Phil Murphy’s proposed 2021 budget.
+Expansion of free college, infusion of hundreds of millions more into K-12 education and more shared services are just some of the educational items in Gov. Phil Murphy’s proposed 2021 budget.

-Murphy delivered his fiscal plan dubbed “Building On Our Progress” for next year Tuesday afternoon including several education initiatives.
+Murphy delivered his plan for the next fiscal year Tuesday afternoon.
+The governor and the Legislature have to enact a budget by June 30, per constitutional deadline.

 “Our public schools rank as the very best in the nation in large part because of our commitment to investing in classrooms in every community — in our highly talented students and our highly skilled educators and educational support professionals.
 School funding is an investment in our future,” Murphy said.
 “But, just as important, school funding is property tax relief.
 Let’s be absolutely clear — every new dollar in school funding is a new dollar of property tax relief.
 Every new dollar we provide is a dollar that doesn’t have to come out of the pockets of property taxpayers.”